WhatsApp Family Groups Are Keeping Indian Families Together — And Driving Some Apart

 Baijal said that meeting her grandmother in real life after this incident was awkward, but it ultimately had a positive resolution.
 “Somehow, my grandmother started regarding me not just as her grandchild, but as an adult — as an equal,” she said.
 “Thanks to our WhatsApp argument, the tone and tenor of our real-life conversations with each other changed and became a little, well, grown-up, which was incredible and not something that I thought would ever happen.”

-Namaah, on the other hand, said she was “thrown out of a bunch of ancillary family WhatsApp groups” after she publicly excited the main one.
+Namaah, on the other hand, said she was “thrown out of a bunch of ancillary family WhatsApp groups” after she publicly exited the main one.
 She fretted about facing her family members in real life after becoming Twitter-famous for her exit, but said her family must have been equally anxious.
-“They were going out of their way to be nice to me, as if to prove that they weren’t really the xenophobic, misogynist, fake-news spreading people I had accused them of being in the WhatsApp group,” she said.
+“They were going out of their way to be nice to me, as if to prove that they weren’t really the xenophobic, misogynist, fake-news-spreading people I had accused them of being in the WhatsApp group,” she said.

 While the generation gap does play a role in heightening tensions, it’s not the primary reason — disagreeing over liberal or less traditional values is the real point of contention for many family WhatsApp groups.